Although innocent, he pleaded guilty to avoid a death sentence.

 One possible explanation of why no crimes had occurred between late January 1984 and September 1987 was obvious to Horgas—that the perpetrator might have been in prison.
 As Horgas began a methodical search of crime records in the hope of identifying young men who met the criteria, he happened to recall one from some years earlier—Timothy Spencer.
 Checking records, Horgas found that Spencer had been arrested on January 29, 1984, for an Alexandra burglary and released to an Alexandra halfway house on September 4, 1987.
 Further checking revealed that Spencer had been signed out of the halfway house at the times of all of the 1987 murders.
 After Spencer voluntarily provided blood samples, the DNA established that the semen recovered in all of those cases was his.

-On July 16, 1988, Spencer was convicted of the Tucker murder—the first U.S. conviction based on DNA.
-He was convicted of the Davis murder in October 1988, of the Hellams murder in January 1989, and of the Cho murder in June 1989.
+On July 16, 1988, Spencer was convicted of the Tucker murder.
+It was the second U.S. conviction based on DNA, the first having been that of Tommy Andrews, whose conviction for rape in Florida, occurred in 1987.
+Spencer was convicted of the Davis murder in October 1988, of the Hellams murder in January 1989, and of the Cho murder in June 1989.
 He was sentenced to death in each case.
 The semen recovered in the Hamm case, however, did not contain enough DNA to test.
 As a result, despite the overwhelming circumstantial evidence that Spencer had killed her, the innocent man in prison for Hamm’s murder had no judicial remedy under Virginia law.
 Vasquez could only apply for a pardon, which Governor Gerald L. Baliles granted on January 4, 1989.
 Vasquez was freed the same day.

 In 1990, the Virginia General Assembly approved special compensatory legislation awarding Vasquez $117,000—$65.14 for each of the 1,796 days he languished behind bars for a crime the commonwealth conceded he did not commit.
 On April 17, 1994, Spencer died in the Virginia electric chair.